 Cool off along Bayou St. John with a snoball.
 Just down the street is Pandora’s Snowballs.
 My favorite flavor is Medium Pineapple snoball with gummy bear toppings.
 Don’t judge me.
 The kid in me is doing backflips.

-Get ready drinks and dinner… one of the best places for cocktails in Mid-City is at Revel Café and Bar.
-After a drink or two, make your way over to Neyow’s for dinner.
+Get ready for dinner… one of the best places for a meal in Mid-City is Neyow’s.
 If you’re looking for traditional Creole cuisine, this is the place to be.
 Chargrilled oysters, gumbo, shrimp Creole, and delicious pasta on the bayou.

 What’s dinner without some dessert after?
 In New Orleans, you’ll have to learn to make room for dessert!
 Whenever you’re in Mid-City, you have to make it to Angelo Brocato’s for cannoli and freshly made gelato.
 Your visit to Mid-City would be incomplete without this classic spot.

-Who doesn’t love brunch?
-One of the best places to go Uptown is Surrey’s.
-They are known for their bananas foster French toast, and it will satisfy any sweet tooth!
-Their crabmeat omelette is also heavenly and has plenty of fresh lump crab meat.
-After brunch, make your way over to Magazine Street to shop till you drop!
+There are plenty of places to grab breakfast Uptown along Magazine Street.
+After a quick bite, make your down Magazine Street to shop till you drop!
 This six-mile stretch has an array of boutiques to choose from – clothing, home décor, wine shops, New Orleans themed gifts, art galleries, and more!

 Before you know it, it’s time for lunch.
 Baru Bistro and Tapas is one of the best Latin Restaurants in the city and can be found a little further up Magazine St. If you have a serious craving for Mazorcas, you need to go here.